 At the electricity retailer level, whether it is Victoria or any other state, we always suggest for people to shop around – some retailers are far more solar friendly than others and will offer better rates, higher payments for the power your system produces and/or better arrangements regarding your account generally.

-South Australia’s solar feed in tariff is comprised of two components; the distributor (SA Power Networks) contribution, plus a minimum electricity retailer contribution.
+South Australia’s solar feed in tariff comprises two components: the distributor (SA Power Networks) contribution, plus a minimum electricity retailer contribution.

 Additionally, the electricity retailer contribution is as follows: